devops329/devops/instruction/containers/containers.md

 ## Container practice

-Follow the instruction given above to create a container image and uploaded it to Docker Hub.
+Follow the instruction given above to create a container image and upload it to Docker Hub.
 It should look something like the following.

 ![List repository](listRepository.png)